OUR

 If you make retail sales under £250 (including VAT), you can issue customers with a ‘less detailed’ VAT invoice.

-If you make sales through paypal, make sure that you add any paypal fees back on to your sales to get your true turnover figure, a point that many online businesses miss.
+If you make sales through PayPal, Stripe or other payment processors, make sure that you add any fees back on to your sales to get your true turnover figure, a point that many online businesses miss.

 Useful Links